Skip to main content

 Who carries out the analysis of the test?

-Her sample and completed request form need to be sent to TDL Genetics, where the Harmony test is performed on the DNA extracted from her blood sample.
+The mother's sample and completed request form need to be sent to TDL Genetics, where the test is performed on the DNA extracted from her blood sample.

 Will the mother need to have any other tests?